will-y/crystal-tools/README.md

 - Store In Inventory
   - Shift Right-clicking on a chest or another inventory will attempt to store all items from the backpack in the inventory

+### Wolves
+- Max Health
+- Attack Damage
+- Movement Speed
+- Armor
+- Lifesteal
+- Crate Training
+  - Allows your pet wolf to be stored in a Crystal Dog Cage
+- Immortality
+  - Your pet will go to your inventory inside a Crystal Dog Cage at half health when it dies

 ## Crafting Recipes
 ### Tools
 #### Pickaxe